eenti-utils/xl8r/README.md

 **Scalability:**
 Adding a fourth and fifth codec, makes translations possible between all five codecs, and so forth.

-Note the xl8r language translater unit tests provide more detailed examples for usage.
+Note the xl8r language translator unit tests provide more detailed examples for usage.

 xl8r solves the more mundane problem of code organization, when writing translator or converter utilities.